 Having a personality helps users to create an emotional connection with your product.

-MailChimp, Wufoo, Slack are a few companies that have done an incredible job at this.
+MailChimp, Wufoo and Slack are a few companies that have done an incredible job at this.

-Learn more about building product with emotional connection here.
+Learn more about building a product with an emotional connection here.

-After building an emotional connection, help users to understand why the decision they are about to make is a rational decision.
+After building an emotional connection, helping users to understand why the decision they are about to make is a rational decision.

-Testimonials, endorsements from experts, social media followers, showcasing real world outcomes such as number of users and being transparent, via promises as 100% moneyback guarantee, are some of the ways to convince your users.
+Testimonials and endorsements from experts and social media followers, showcasing real world outcomes such as the number of users and being transparent, via promises as 100% moneyback guarantee, are some of the ways to convince your users.